Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 Adults on the property with no guests or hired service providers, in other words, trespassers, generally do not owe a duty of care to the property owner.
 Therefore, they are legally responsible for their injuries on personal property.

-However, swimming pools are considered an "attractive nuisance," and pool owners are responsible to minors, even if they trespass on the property.
-Owners of private pools must take steps to prevent access by minors.
+However, swimming pools are considered an "attractive nuisance," and pool owners are responsible for minors, even if they trespass on the property.
+Owners of private pools must take steps to prevent minors' access.

 Government polls

-What about government-owned pools, for example, those operated by your municipal Department of Parks and Recreation?
-Although public pools are subject to the same premises liability rules.
-However, a private citizen cannot bring a traditional civil claim directly against the government.
+What about government-owned pools, such as those operated by your municipal Department of Parks and Recreation?
+Although public pools are subject to the same premises liability rules, a private citizen cannot bring a traditional civil claim directly against the government.

-Instead, you should follow the California Tort Claims Act's protocols that deal specifically with claims filed against government entities.
+Instead, you should follow the California Tort Claims Act's protocols, which specifically deal with claims filed against government entities.
 This procedure differs from filing a traditional lawsuit and involves a strict timeline and certain restrictions.
 Again, it is always best to consult an attorney before starting any legal claim.

 Causes of drowning in swimming pools